2011 Spanish general election: Background

-Following his defeat, Mariano Rajoy's continued leadership of the opposition People's Party (PP) was questioned by some party sectors and conservative media outlets.
-After fending off a failed challenge by Madrilenian president Esperanza Aguirre, While Rajoy was re-elected as PP leader at the congress held in July 2008, the internal crisis remained unresolved for months, as Rajoy and Aguirre continued to clash frequently.
-In early 2009, El País uncovered an alleged plot by the Madrid regional government to spy on Aguirre's political rivals, but the case was closed in 2010 after no criminal charges could be established.
-Another scandal saw the National Court opening a judicial probe into the recently uncovered "Gürtel case", implicating the PP—and particularly its branches in the Madrid and Valencia regions—in a scheme involving bribery, money laundering, and tax evasion.
-Investigations were delayed as a result of the examining magistrate, Baltasar Garzón, being suspended for violating lawyer-client privilege.
+The defeat of the opposition People's Party (PP) led some internal factions and conservative media to question Mariano Rajoy's leadership.
+After fending off a challenge from the Madrilenian president, Esperanza Aguirre, Rajoy was re-elected at the July 2008 PP congress, but the internal crisis continued for months amid several political scandals.
+In early 2009, El País unveiled an alleged plot by the Madrid regional government to spy on Aguirre's political rivals.
+Soon after, the Spanish National Court opened a judicial probe into the Gürtel affair, which implicated the PP—especially its Madrid and Valencia branches—in a bribery, money laundering, and tax evasion scheme.
+Investigations were delayed due to the examining magistrate, Baltasar Garzón, being tried for violating lawyer-client privilege through wiretapping, while criticism over a hunting trip with him prompted the resignation of the justice minister, Mariano Fernández Bermejo.
+The PP victories in the 2009 Galician and European Parliament elections helped reassert Rajoy's authority within his party amid voters' growing economic concerns.

-The bursting of the Spanish property bubble made Spain one of the countries hardest hit by the Great Recession.
+The crash of the Spanish property bubble caused a real estate crisis.
+This made Spain one of the countries hardest hit by the Great Recession, leading to an increase in unemployment and a ballooning budget deficit.